What's your approach?

 This may be one of our favorite mantras and another foundational premise of The Counseling Hub.
 In short, everything is a growth process in some way.
 This means that the unpleasant and uncomfortable things we experience are just as much a part of life as the fun, light, and joyous times.
 It's all par for the course, it's all grist for the mill (Yalom reference), and it's all just part of the process.
 Growth is a process that takes time, effort, intention, and attention.
 As is change, as are relationships, as is personal development - all of these are various processes that can (and do) occur in the counseling setting.

 One last piece is that The Counseling Hub approach and philosophy is not the same as all other counselors.
-If you're shopping around for a counselor, then I would recommend asking this question of any counselor that you are looking into working with.
+If you're shopping around for a counselor, then I would recommend asking the approach of any counselor that you are looking into working with (we'd also recommend asking about their qualifications).
 Asking about their approach will give you an idea of who they are, how they practice, and what's important in the counseling process.